A comparative analysis of metamodels for 0D cardiovascular models, and pipeline for sensitivity analysis, parameter estimation, and uncertainty quantification: Discussion and conclusion

 When developing metamodels for physiological systems, ensuring that the outputs adhere to physiological constraints is a fundamental challenge.
 This issue is prevalent in both full models and metamodels, especially when the training data includes instances that fall outside physiological ranges.
 To address this, specific strategies, depending on the application, are needed to maintain the validity of results within physiological ranges.
 The applications that we are interested in this paper are prediction, sensitivity analysis (SA), parameter estimation, and uncertainty quantification (UQ).

 For prediction purposes, the challenge is to ensure that the outputs of the metamodel adhere to physiological constraints.
 This can be approached in two main ways.
 One method involves training the metamodel exclusively on data that is known to fall within physiological ranges.
 By doing so, the model learns to generate predictions that are inherently physiologically plausible.
+In our models, we chose to use known ranges of (patho-)physiological behaviour (i.e., pressure, flows and volumes in respective model components) to determine ‘physiological behaviour’, and filter out those samples which are outside of that behaviour \cite{sala2023sensitivity, Haghebaert2025}.
 However, this approach limits the model's applicability to the specific ranges of inputs and outputs included in the training data.
 The second method involves using post-prediction filtering.
 In this approach, the metamodel generates predictions based on a broader set of data, but these predictions are subsequently checked and corrected to ensure they fall within physiological limits.
 While this method helps ensure that final outputs are valid, it does not prevent the generation of non-physiological outputs during the modeling process itself.

 In the context of SA, which aims to understand how variations in input parameters affect output variability, the approach can differ based on the tools used.
 One effective strategy proposed in \cite{sala2023sensitivity} is to build a metamodel based on PCE using a training set restricted to input-output pairs that are physiologically valid.
 This approach ensures that the PCE provides Sobol indices naturally, reflecting the sensitivity of outputs to inputs while avoiding biases from non-physiological data.
 For those who may not have access to PCE or are unfamiliar with it, another approach is to create a general metamodel, such as one based on GP or NN, using a dataset that includes both physiological and non-physiological pairs.
 Sobol indices can then be computed using the classical Monte-Carlo approach as shown in Sec. \ref{section:SA}.